 - Checks that the local node running the installer can communicate with remote nodes - If the installer finds ssh binaries, it confirms that ssh can operate without requests for passwords or passphrases.
 If ssh binaries cannot communicate with remote nodes, the installer tries remsh binaries.
-And if both ssh and rsh binaries fail, the installer prompts to help the user to setup ssh or rsh binaries. - Makes sure that the systems are running with the supported operating system - Checks whether Storage Foundation Cluster File System High Availability is installed
+And if both ssh and rsh binaries fail, the installer prompts to help the user to setup ssh or rsh binaries. - Makes sure that the systems are running with the supported operating system - Verifies that Storage Foundation Cluster File System High Availability is installed

-- Exits if Veritas Storage Foundation Cluster File System High Availability 6.0.1 is not installed - Review the installer output about the I/O fencing configuration and confirm whether you want to configure fencing in enabled mode.
+- Exits if Veritas Storage Foundation Cluster File System High Availability 6.0.4 is not installed - 3 Review the installer output about the I/O fencing configuration and confirm whether you want to configure fencing in enabled mode.

+'''

-''' Do you want to configure I/O Fencing in enabled mode? [y,n,q,?] (y) See "About planning to configure I/O fencing" on page 71. '''
+Do you want to configure I/O Fencing in enabled mode? [y,n,q,?] (y)

+'''